cacher300/File-Tools/README.md

 # File  Tools
+Various file moving programs
-This program extracts the still portion of live photos from downloaded photos from icloud/n It is a simple Python program
+LivePhotoExtractor extracts the still portion of live photos from icloud
+Discord uploader splits a folder of files into subfolders with a cerian amount of files in each for easy uploads to discod, youtube etc